Inflorescences axillary or terminal spikes, each comprising several pale to darker yellow flowers (cv. Seca)

-An erect to sub-erect shrubby perennial to 2 m tall, with strong, deep taproot (to 4 m).
+Erect to sub-erect shrubby perennial to 2 m tall, with strong, deep taproot (to 4 m).
 Young stems vary from green to reddish in colour, depending on the strain; usually with dense hairs and bristles, and viscid, becoming woodier with age.
-Leaves trifoliolate; leaflets hairy on both surfaces, elliptic to oblong-lanceolate, pale green to dark green and dark blue-green in colour; terminal leaflet 20-33 mm long, 4-12 mm wide.
-Inflorescence an axillary or terminal, shortly elongate spike, 1-3 cm long, comprising several pale to darker yellow flowers.
-2-segmented pod, both segments usually fertile; the upper segment 4-5 mm long (including recurved beak or hook 1-2 mm long), and the lower segment 2-3 mm long; seeds asymmetrically reniform, to 2 mm long, pale to light brown.
-400,000-500,000 seed-in-pod and 600,000-800,000 de-hulled seed/kg.
+Leaves trifoliolate; leaflets hairy on both surfaces, elliptic to oblong-lanceolate, apex obtuse to acute, minutely mucronate, pale green to dark green and dark blue-green in colour; terminal leaflet 20‒33 mm long, 4‒12 mm wide; lateral leaflets smaller; petiole to 10 mm long, canaliculate above, scabrous with dense short hairs, the rachis 4‒5 mm long; stipules obovate, 15‒25 mm long including teeth, bristly-hairy.
+Inflorescence an axillary or terminal, shortly elongate, obovoid to ellipsoid spike, 1‒3 cm long, comprising several pale to darker yellow flowers, each flower surrounded by a bract and 3 bracteoles; bracts unifoliolate, the blade about 4 mm long, the sheath 3.5‒6.5 mm long with long teeth; outer bracteole 2‒4.5 mm long, bifid and ciliate at apex; axis rudiment 4‒5 mm long; inner bracteoles 2‒4 mm long, ciliate at apex; calyx tube 3‒6.5 mm long, lobes 1.5‒3.5 mm long; standard suborbiculate, ca. 7 mm long.
+Fruit a 2-segmented pod (lomentum), both segments usually fertile; the upper segment 4‒5 mm long (including recurved beak or hook 1‒2 mm long), 2.5 mm broad, reticulately veined, shortly hairy; and the lower segment 2‒3 mm long, evenly pilose; seeds asymmetrically reniform, to 2 mm long, fawn to light brown.
+400,000‒500,000 seeds-in-pod and 600,000‒800,000 dehulled seeds per kg.

 Two major types recognised in northern South America:

 Mainly used as perennial pasture, in association with sown and native grasses.
 Used for cut-and-carry in some countries.
 Young regrowth has qualities that suggest value for fodder conservation.
-Agroforestry potential providing shade not too intense.
+Can be used in silvipasture under moderate shade.

 Well adapted to infertile, acid, friable or hard-setting, sandy-surfaced soil; not as well adapted to heavier textured, less acid soils, and not suited at all to heavy clays.

 An extremely drought hardy species, occurring in areas with rainfall as low as 350 mm/yr.
-While there have also been collections from areas with rainfall up to 2,650 mm/yr, the majority of collections come from areas receiving 700-1,600 mm/yr.
-In cultivation, it has mainly been used in areas with an annual rainfall between about 600 and 2,000 mm.
-Long dry seasons can be a limiting factor in areas with low rainfall and shallower soils, where annuals, or perennials with the capacity to act as annuals (e.g. S. hamata ), are more successful.
+While there have also been collections from areas with rainfall up to 2,650 mm/yr, the majority of collections come from areas receiving 700‒1,600 mm/yr.
+In cultivation, it has mainly been used in areas with an annual rainfall 600‒900 (‒2,000) mm.
+Long dry seasons can be a limiting factor in areas with low rainfall and shallower soils, where annuals, or perennials with the capacity to act as annuals (e.g. S. hamata), are more successful.
 Seedling growth is usually too slow in S. scabra for it to act as an annual.
-Some types at least are not very tolerant of waterlogging , although some variation between genotypes may exist.
+Some types at least are not very tolerant of waterlogging, although some variation between genotypes may exist.